felipedbene/tf-proxmox/README.md

 ## Overview

 `tf-proxmox` is a Terraform module designed to simplify the creation and management of virtual machines on Proxmox.
-It supports various customization options, including resource allocation, networking, and storage.
+This project also demonstrates a lightweight, containerized approach to managing Terraform configurations and state using Docker Compose.

 ---